 -

-When prompted for information, provide the following values:
+When prompted, provide the following values:

 - AWS Access Key ID: The Access Key ID of your CoreWeave AI Object Storage Access Key.